 Dress for Sports Success

 Did you know you heat up faster in dark colors?
 Meanwhile light colors, particularly white, reflect away the heat.
 It’s also important to choose lightweight, loose-fitting clothing.
-Wicking fabrics keep moisture away from your body.
+Moisture- and sweat-wicking fabrics dry quickly and keep you from feeling sticky.

 Beware Warning Signs